 Sack racing is another great team building activity for Field Day.
 Using either two-person or three-person hop sacks, have students race through an obstacle course and to a finish line.
 The goal is to work together and hop through the course without falling!

-One of the funniest Field Day activities we’ve seen, and kids love it.
+Belly Bumpers is one of the funniest Field Day activities we’ve seen, and kids love it.
 They can be used just for fun as bumpers, but for a team building concept you can divide students into pairs and have them run through an obstacle course.
 They cannot fall or they have to start again, and so does their teammate!
 We only have a limited stock left on these so order soon for your Field Day event!

 Parachute games are perfect for a large group, and there so many activities you can do.
 One of our favorites is called Turtle – while in mushroom (raise the parachute up to fill with air), all participants create a giant turtle shell while on their hands and knees underneath the parachute.
 Now everyone has to work together to get the turtle to travel around with its shell still afloat.
 Check out all of our blogs on using parachutes for P.E. activities.
 Also check out our wide selection of parachutes for different sizes and designs.